OUR OHIO POST-DECREE ATTORNEYS CAN HELP after the initial divorce or custody orders are issued

 Common post-decree issues include modification of child support, modification or termination of spousal support, modification of a shared parenting plan, or reallocation of custody and parental rights and obligations.
 Other forms of post-decree actions include contempt actions to correct a situation in which a party fails to fulfill their court ordered obligations.
-If you or anybody you know needs help modifying an Ohio divorce decree contact the attorneys at Trolinger Law Offices, LLC today.
+If you or anybody you know needs help modifying an Ohio divorce decree, contact the attorneys at Trolinger Law Offices today.

 Modification of an Ohio Divorce Decree

 A divorce decree and/or a separation agreement can only be modified if the court retains jurisdiction to modify certain terms.
-Spousal support (“alimony”) is often an issue that the court retains jurisdiction over to modify the duration and/or the amount of spousal support.
+An instance where the court often retains jurisdiction to modify a divorce decree and/or separation agreement is the duration or amount of spousal support (“alimony”).
 In certain circumstances, the court retains jurisdiction over the issue of division of retirement accounts or real estate.
 For situations in which the court retains jurisdiction over issues in the divorce, a post-decree motion to modify those terms can be filed.
-Under certain circumstances, a party can file a motion to vacate the divorce decree.
-These actions are complicated and often require a very sophisticated approach to the issues in order to successfully modify the terms of the divorce decree or separation agreement.
-If you feel that it is important or necessary to modify your decree, contact Trolinger Law Offices, LLC to guide you through this process.
+In some cases, a party can file a motion to vacate the divorce decree.
+These actions are complicated and often require a very sophisticated approach to the issues to successfully modify the terms of the divorce decree or separation agreement.
+If you feel that it is important or necessary to modify your decree, contact Trolinger Law Offices to guide you through the process.

 How long do you have to amend a divorce decree?

-If the court retains jurisdiction over certain issues within the divorce decree or separation agreement, then a party can seek a modification at any point in time during which the court has retained jurisdiction.
-For instance, if the court orders a party to pay spousal support for ten (10) years, then either party can move the court to modify those terms so long as the court has retained jurisdiction in Ohio, over the amount or duration of spousal support.
-If you are not sure whether or not your Ohio divorce decree is amendable, contact Trolinger Law Offices today and we can help you take the necessary steps in getting what you deserve.
+If the court retains jurisdiction over certain issues within the divorce decree or separation agreement, then a party can seek a modification at any point in time during that retained jurisdiction.
+For instance, if the court orders a party to pay spousal support for ten (10) years, then either party can move the court to modify those terms so long as the court has retained jurisdiction in Ohio over the amount or duration of spousal support.
+If you are not sure whether your Ohio divorce decree is amendable, it’s important to contact Trolinger Law Offices as soon as possible.

 Changes in Circumstances that Warrant a Post-Decree Modification

-In order to file a motion to modify the terms of the divorce decree or separation agreement, a party often must prove that the circumstances of the parties have changed.
-A change in circumstances could be that a party is earning more or less money, has become disabled, has retired, children have emancipated, or other circumstances in the parties’ lives have changed.
-Contact us today to find out if your change in circumstance warrants a post-decree modification in the state of Ohio.
+To file a motion to modify the terms of the divorce decree or separation agreement, a party often must prove that the circumstances of the parties have changed.
+A change in circumstances could be that a party has a change in income, becomes disabled, retires, has a child, becomes emancipated, or other circumstances in the parties’ lives have altered.

 ENFORCEMENT OF A DIVORCE DECREE

-If your spouse or coparent is actively violating your decree/court orders, it is important that you document each incidence in which there is noncompliance with the court orders.
-Documentation and record keeping are key to prevailing in a court action to recoup monies owed or to right a wrong.
-Keep records of communication between you and your former spouse or coparent regarding request for payment, parenting time, or otherwise.
-Even if you believe that your requests will go unanswered, it is important to continue to request the other person’s compliance as this will be important in showing the Ohio court your efforts and cooperation in attempting to obtain the other party’s compliance.
+If your spouse or co-parent is actively violating your decree/court orders, it is important that you document each incidence.
+Documentation and record keeping are key to prevailing in a court action.
+Keep records of communication between you and your former spouse or co-parent regarding request for payment, parenting time, or otherwise.
+Even if you believe that your requests will go unanswered, it is important to continue to request the other person’s compliance as this will show the Ohio court your efforts and cooperation.

-If you are in need of assistance in enforcing a divorce decree, or if you are being held in contempt for an alleged violation, you should have an experienced attorney representing you in court.
-Contact the Ohio family lawyers at Trolinger Law Offices, LLC to protect your rights.
+If you need assistance enforcing a divorce decree, or if you are being held in contempt for an alleged violation, it’s imperative to have an experienced attorney representing you.

 The information contained in this website is provided for informational purposes only and should not be construed as legal advice on any matter.